helixzu/csgocfg/README.md

 # Remarks
 This config is based around U,H,J,K movement rather than W,A,S,D. Therefore most binds seem wierd. you can change the base binds yourslef in the "xzu.cfg" file.<br>
-or learn to play with U,H,J,K as I highly recommend for right handed mouse players.
+or learn to play with U,H,J,K as I highly recommend for right handed mouse players.<br><br>
 **note that "quick rebind" will eventually be added to make the process of switching over easier.**

 # Installation